Plan the Perfect Honeymoon for Two in Big Sur, California

-A Big Sur honeymoon is perfect for couples looking to celebrate their nuptials in a region known for its coastal bluffs and vistas, hidden beaches and lush, old-growth redwood trees.
+A Big Sur honeymoon is perfect for couples looking to celebrate their nuptials in a US honeymoon destination known for its coastal bluffs and vistas, hidden beaches and lush, old-growth redwood trees.
 It's hard not to feel the romance as you sit on a hidden, tree-covered outcropping, watching the waves crash dramatically below you.

 If you have flexibility in scheduling your Big Sur honeymoon, shoot for the fall, between September and November.
-The summer crowds are gone, which creates less traffic and more space to yourself on trails and beaches.
-It's still relatively warm, and it's harvest season at the nearby vineyards in Monterey County.
+It's the best time to visit because the summer crowds are gone, which creates less traffic and more space to yourself on trails and beaches.
+It's also still relatively warm during this time, and it's harvest season at the nearby vineyards in Monterey County.

 Winter is affordable but rainy, and mudslides that can temporarily close roads are possible (though uncommon).
 Spring is lovely for chasing wildflowers and soaking up the sun, but come summer, Big Sur is very busy with tourists, especially on the weekends.
 Like nearby San Francisco, Big Sur is also a bit susceptible to ocean fog in the summer.